isotopp/isotopp.github.io/content/posts/2022-06-07-mysql-binlog-compression-and-large-transactions.md

 So this machine is running with compressed binlogs enabled.
 It was processing a large `INSERT INTO t SELECT * FROM s` statement to copy rows.
 We see `70 077 831` (70M) Undo Log entries.
-The transaction compressed data, then commits, then the server dies.
+The transaction compressed data, then commits, then the replication stops on all replicas, in an unrecoverable way.
+At least the primary is still happy, if unaware of the problem.
 The binlog file is 2GB larger than it should be.

 The immediate theory: